cosmos72/gomacro/doc/generics-wishlist.md

   created by the author, used to contain an implementation of generics.
   It now has a different maintainer.

+# Anti-goals

+Things the author does not want from Go generics

+* a compile-time sub-language:

+  Go generics should be an extension of idiomatic Go, not a whole sub-language to be used for compile time operations.

+  For example, we should avoid compile-time Turing completeness and "expression templates", two accidental features of C++ templates that together created a sub-language of C++ made of template specializations and recursive templates.\
+  Such sub-language also provides arbitrary computation at compile-time (possibly a good thing) with a terrible syntax and no alternative with cleaner syntax.\
+  The much more recent C++ `constexpr` actually provides the desired alternative, clean syntax for compile-time Turing completeness, but it is more limited: it can only manipulate values, not types.

 # Goals

 The reasons to implement generics in Go can be many, and sometimes contradicting.